imarios/sbt-interactive-tutorial/README.md

 **Q:** Why sbt?

-From my personal experience I found sbt to be great for the following:
+1. It is interactive and used within a shell,
-(a) it is interactive and can be used inside a ,
+2. its build tasks are written in Scala, and
-(b) that you can write Scala to define your build tasks, and (c) incremental compilation.
+3. it supports incremental compilation.

 The first makes it easier to experiment with new settings and execute/inspect your tasks instantly;  the second gives you the power of a programming language to define and customize all your build, compile, test and deploy tasks; finally, the third